Vietnam.vn - Nền tảng quảng bá Việt Nam

 The SLS rocket and Orion spacecraft on the launch pad in Florida during the Artemis I mission.
 (Photo: Getty)

-A much more important question than the competition between nations to reach the Moon, according to Mr. Weeden, is whether they have the same interpretation of international law, because current space treaties often have very broad principles.
+According to Weeden, a far more important question than the competition between nations to reach the Moon is whether they share the same interpretation of international law, given that current space treaties often have very broad principles.

-The Artemis Accords were launched on October 13, 2020, with the aim of peaceful and cooperative use of space, with eight signatories: the United States, Australia, Canada, Japan, Luxembourg, Italy, the United Kingdom, and the United Arab Emirates (UAE).
+The Artemis Accords, launched on October 13, 2020, aim to promote peaceful use of space and cooperation, with eight signatory countries: the United States, Australia, Canada, Japan, Luxembourg, Italy, the United Kingdom, and the United Arab Emirates (UAE).
 In November 2020, Ukraine joined the agreement.
-In May 2021, South Korea became the 10th member state.
-In June 2021, New Zealand and Brazil became the next two countries to sign the Artemis Accords.
+In May 2021, South Korea became the tenth member.
+In June 2021, New Zealand and Brazil were the next two countries to sign the Artemis Accords.

-So far, 28 countries have signed the US-led Artemis Accords.
+To date, 28 countries have signed the Artemis Accords, led by the United States.

-China was not invited to participate in the cooperation because NASA is not allowed to sign any bilateral agreements with the country.
-Russia believes that the US-initiated agreement is "politicized" and "too US-centric".
+China was not invited to participate because NASA is not permitted to sign any bilateral agreements with the country.
+Russia argues that the agreement initiated by the US is " politicized " and "too US-centric."

-Other countries such as Germany, France and India also rejected the treaties, believing that space resources should be off-limits to any nation's economic use.
+Other countries such as Germany, France, and India also rejected the agreements, believing that resources in space should remain outside the economic reach of any single nation.

-China and Russia, as well as several other countries, have expressed concerns that the agreement could limit their activities on the Moon.
-While the treaty stipulates that no country can claim sovereignty over territories on the Moon, it does not specify how the principle of non-appropriation applies to space resources, such as the right to mine, own, and use lunar water ice.
+China and Russia, as well as several other nations, have expressed concerns about the possibility that the agreement will restrict their activities on the Moon.
+While the treaty stipulates that no nation has the right to claim sovereignty over territories on the Moon, it does not specify how the principle of non-appropriation applies to space resources, such as the right to mine, possess, and use lunar ice.

-In Mr. Weeden's view, the concept of a “race to the Moon” arose in part out of international concerns about China's rapid rise as a space power.
+According to Weeden, the concept of a "moon race" arose in part from international concerns about China's rapid rise as a space power.

-“For a long time, the US thought it was ahead of China in space technology.
-That is no longer true.
-The US comparative advantage is shrinking and people are worried that one day it could be reduced to zero,” he said.
+"For a long time, the U.S. thought it was ahead of China in space technology.
+That's no longer true.
+The U.S. relative advantage is narrowing, and people worry that one day it could drop to zero," he said.

-There are also concerns that China is using its space capabilities as a form of “soft power” to influence other countries and build global influence, as demonstrated by Beijing’s repeated invitations to partners to conduct scientific research and sending its astronauts on missions to the Tiangong space station.
+Furthermore, there are concerns that China is using its space capabilities as a “soft power” to influence other countries and build global influence.
+This is demonstrated by Beijing's continuous invitations to partners to conduct scientific research and send its astronauts on missions to the Tiangong space station.

 Phuong Thao (Source: SCMP)